voyeg3r/dotfaster/vim/wiki/dicasvim.md

 1 - Instead of jumping to the line
 2 - pressing yy
 3 - jumping back (even using Ctrl-o, which browse back in the jumplist)

+Another common antipattern is closing a file to reopen vim with an empty buffer, you can simply:

+    :bd!

+Or you can close the secconde buffer by doing:

+    :bd 2

+Formating and keeping cursor position:

+Instead of using `gqap` use `gwap` to format paragraphs

 # Editing multiple files, the vim way
 + http://www.vimninjas.com/2012/09/19/replace-multiple/